 If you are diagnosed with breast cancer, our team of specialists in the Breast Oncology Program at the Dana-Farber/Brigham and Women’s Cancer Center (DF/BWCC) will provide your cancer care.
 We evaluate thousands of patients for breast cancer each year.
 Affiliated with Harvard Medical School, our team of surgeons, radiologists, pathologists, medical oncologists and radiation oncologists work together to collect and evaluate all diagnostic information to ensure a clear understanding of your tumor type and characteristics.
 This information is then used to develop a targeted treatment plan designed to optimize your long-term health.

-Breast cancer diagnostic and breast cancer surgery services are available at:
+Breast cancer surgery services are available at:

 The initial step is a complete history and physical exam.
 This includes reviewing your personal and family medical history as well as determining current overall health concerns.
 A breast specialist will also perform a clinical breast examination.
 Diagnostic breast imaging may also be performed to further evaluate a finding on your breast exam.